 3.1 Arrangements for radiation protection are required to be applied during decommissioning activities (see Requirement 1 and paras 2.1-2.3 of GSR Part 6 [2]): the principles of justification, dose limitation and optimization of protection (see Requirements 10-12 of GSR Part 3 [10]) are applicable to the entire decommissioning process, including site cleanup.
-This section provides recommendation of the application of dose limits, dose constraints and the site dose release criterion, all of which are considered in relation to prospective effective doses to members of the public above the natural (baseline) background levels that would be received after the site is released.
-These dose criteria are applied to the summed effective doses arising from the site (considered as one source), including land and buildings and other structures.
+This section provides recommendation of the application of dose limits, dose constraints and the dose criterion for site release.
+These dose criteria are applied to the prospective effective doses to members of the public, which will be received after the site is released.
+They consider exposures due to the residual contamination related to authorized activities conducted on the site, that will remain after the site release (in the land, groundwater, buildings and other remaining structures, all considered as one source).
+Exposures to the natural background radiation, as well as to radiation coming from any other man-made sources outside of the released site (such as fallout from nuclear testing) are excluded from the consideration.
 The uncertainties associated with knowledge of the site and its potential uses after its release should be taken into account in the estimation of prospective doses.